East Lancashire line

-It is operated by Northern.
-Services on this line stop at every station on the line, although Pleasington, Hapton and Burnley Barracks are now request stops only.
-It was designated by the Department for Transport as a community rail line in November 2006.

 History

 The line was built by the Blackburn and Preston Railway and the Blackburn, Burnley, Accrington and Colne Extension Railway.
-Both companies were absorbed by the East Lancashire Railway on 3 August 1846 and 21 July 1845 respectively.
+Both companies were later absorbed by the East Lancashire Railway on 3 August 1846 and 21 July 1845 respectively.
 The East Lancashire Railway was, in turn, absorbed by the Lancashire and Yorkshire Railway on 13 May 1859.

-The line connected end-on at Colne with the Leeds and Bradford Extension Railway's line to and Bradford.
-This 11+1/2 mi link closed in 1970.
-The Skipton–East Lancashire Rail Action Partnership campaigns to reinstate it.
-The section from Colne to was singled the following year, with the rest of the line to Gannow Junction being so treated in December 1986.
+The line connected end-on at Colne with the Leeds and Bradford Extension Railway's line to Skipton and Bradford; this 11+1/2 mi link closed in 1970.
+The Skipton–East Lancashire Rail Action Partnership (SELRAP) now campaigns to reinstate it.
+The section from Colne to Nelson was singled in the following year, with the rest of the line to Gannow Junction being so treated in December 1986.

-In the 1870s the Lancashire and Yorkshire Railway built the North Lancashire Loop (also known as the Great Harwood Loop), a 9 mi route through Great Harwood, Simonstone and Padiham, which bypassed Accrington.
-The line between Padiham and Rose Grove opened in 1875; west of Padiham it opened two years later as a result of difficulties in constructing the embankments between Great Harwood and Simonstone.
+In the 1870s, the Lancashire and Yorkshire Railway built the North Lancashire Loop (also known as the Great Harwood Loop), a 9 mi route through Great Harwood, Simonstone and Padiham, which bypassed Accrington.
+The line between Padiham and Rose Grove opened in 1875; west of Padiham, it opened two years later as a result of difficulties in constructing the embankments between Great Harwood and Simonstone.

 Regular use of the North Lancashire Loop ceased in 1957; the route closed completely in 1964, with only the section from Rose Grove to Padiham Power Station remaining until 1993.